allenxu-passion/Other-PermanentService/README.md

 # PermanentService
 Maintain a long-term running background service.
+This service will keep itself running as long as it can.